Base Flood Elevation & Elevation Certificates in Florida

 What is base flood elevation (BFE)?

 Base flood elevation is the predicted height of floodwater during a base flood event — a flood with a 1% chance of occurring in any given year (also called a 100-year flood).
 BFEs are determined by FEMA and published on Flood Insurance Rate Maps (FIRMs).
 In Florida, BFEs are expressed in feet above the North American Vertical Datum of 1988 (NAVD 88).
-Your structure's lowest floor elevation relative to the BFE directly determines your flood insurance premium.
+Your structure's lowest floor elevation relative to the BFE is what a community uses to judge floodplain compliance, and it is the benchmark behind the mandatory flood insurance purchase requirement.

 How much does an elevation certificate cost in Florida?